Dogra Regiment

 The Dogra Regiment is an infantry regiment of the Indian Army.
 The regiment traces its roots directly from the 17th Dogra Regiment of the British Indian Army.
-When transferred to the Indian Army like its sister regiments, the numeral prefix (in the case of the Dogra Regiment, 17) was removed.
+When transferred to the Indian Army like its sister regiments, the numeral prefix was removed.
+Dogra Regiment Units Maximum filled with Rajputs And Sikh.
 Units of the Dogra Regiment have fought in all conflicts that independent India has been engaged in, making it one of the most prestigious and most decorated regiments of the Indian Army.

 History

-The Dogra Rajputs, the inhabitants of 'Duggar' or Dogra land hail from the Indian states of Jammu and Kashmir, Himachal Pradesh and the hilly regions of Punjab.
+The Dogras, the inhabitants of 'Duggar' or Dogra land hail from the Indian states of Jammu and Kashmir, Himachal Pradesh and the hilly regions of Punjab.
 The Dogra Regiment traces its lineage to 1858, when the Agra Levy was raised by the British East India Company as part of the Bengal Army.
 The Dogras were added into the Bengal Army on the recommendation of Sir Fredrick Roberts, the then commander-in-chief of India, who decided to add a Dogra regiment because he was impressed by the loyalty and soldierly qualities of Dogra troops.The Agra Levy was later renamed the 38th Dogras.
 In 1887 the 37th (Dogra) Bengal Infantry was raised and later renamed the 37th (Prince of Wales's Own) Dogras.
 In 1900 the 41st (Dogra) Bengal Infantry was raised and also later renamed the 41st Dogras.
 In 1922 the Indian government reformed the army, moving from single battalion regiments to multi-battalion regiments.
 The 37th, 38th and 41st Dogras were all amalgamated into the 17th Dogra Regiment.
 It dropped '17th' from its title in 1945 and was allocated to India upon its independence in 1947.

 The 38th Dogras served in the siege of Malakand in 1897 and during the First World War, served in Aden, Suez and Palestine during the battle of Megiddo.
 The 37th Dogras took part in the Chitral Expedition in 1895 and during the First World War, fought in the Second Battle of Kut and the capture of Baghdad as part of the 14th Indian Division.
 The 41st Dogras served in China from 1904 to 1908 as part of an international force, and then served on the Western Front and the Mesopotamia Campaign during World War I.

 In 1949, Karan Singh, son of Maharaja Hari Singh, the last maharaja of the princely state of Jammu and Kashmir, was appointed Regent by his father.
 He wrote the Dogra Regiment's regimental song, 'Dikhi Lai Dogra Desh'.

 Perhaps the best compliment given to the Dogras has come from Field Marshal Sir William Slim who wrote to them thus: